hemangshah/printer/README.md

 > **IMPORTANT**: `PrinterViewController` is based on the set properties for `Printer` and works exactly same, so make sure about the properties which you have set.

 <b>Use cases:</b>
-- To see all the logs inside your application.
+- To see all the logs inside your application while testing the app either on iDevice or a Simulator.
 - No need to check Xcode or Console.

+<b>Features:</b>
-- Filter options.
+- Filter Logs based on types.
+- Copy a particular log.
 - Easy to setup.

+[**Upcoming**]

+- Send a Log file over email.
+- Search Logs.
+- Set Properties within the log file.
+Example: Plain Log [Switch On/Off] *Like that!*
+- Clear logs.
+- Air Print.
+- See all the log files.
+- Log files management.

 <table>
 <tr>